-We live in a time with increased focus on circulation, exchanges, interconnections, and temporalities, ranging across scales from cells to societies.
+We live in a time with increased focus on circulation, exchange, connections and temporality, stretching from cells to society.
 Perhaps a metabolic age?
-The Metabolic Objects project explores metabolism in a broad sense and aims to establish a future collection of metabolic objects.
-In our search for metabolic objects, we focus on four sites: the museum, Novo Nordisk Foundation Center for Basic Metabolic Research (CBMR), contemporary food culture, and bioart.
+The project Metabolic Objects explores metabolism in a broad sense and wishes to establish a future collection of metabolic objects.
+In our search for metabolic objects, we focus on four domains: the museum, Novo Nordisk Foundation Center for Basic Metabolic Research (CBMR), contemporary food culture and BioArt.